RodAlc24/ccmd/README.md

 ## Installation

-- Clone this repo or download the `ccmd.sh` file.
+- Clone this repo or download the `ccmd` file.
-- Make sure that it is executable by doing `chmod +x ccmd.sh`.
+- Make sure that it is executable by doing `chmod +x ccmd`.
 - Make it executable from anywhere by doing one of the options below:
   - Move it to a directory that is in your `PATH`
   - Create a new derectory (e.g. `/home/mybin/`) and add it to your `PATH` by writing this in your `.bashrc` or `.zshrc`: